espressomd/espresso/doc/sphinx/system_setup.rst

 :ref:`DPD interaction` with the type can be defined, which acts as a boundary condition.

-.. _Isotropic NPT thermostat:
+.. _Isotropic NpT thermostat:

-Isotropic NPT thermostat
+Isotropic NpT thermostat
 ~~~~~~~~~~~~~~~~~~~~~~~~

-This feature allows to simulate an (on average) homogeneous and isotropic system in the NPT ensemble.
+This feature allows to simulate an (on average) homogeneous and isotropic system in the NpT ensemble.
 In order to use this feature, ``NPT`` has to be defined in the :file:`myconfig.hpp`.
-Activate the NPT thermostat with the command :py:meth:`~espressomd.thermostat.Thermostat.set_npt`
+Activate the NpT thermostat with the command :py:meth:`~espressomd.thermostat.Thermostat.set_npt`
-and setup the integrator for the NPT ensemble with :py:meth:`~espressomd.integrate.IntegratorHandle.set_isotropic_npt`.
+and setup the integrator for the NpT ensemble with :py:meth:`~espressomd.integrate.IntegratorHandle.set_isotropic_npt`.

 For example::